France Bike Tours

 A - North to Mers-les-Bains, 16 mi.

 After arrival, you’ll have the opportunity of exploring the towns of Le Tréport and Eu.
 In the port town of Le Tréport, you’ll be greeted with amazing views overlooking the sea and chalkstone cliffs.
-Northwards above the cliffs sits the great Notre-Dame-de Falaise.
+Northward, above the cliffs, sits the great Notre-Dame-de Falaise.
 You will cycle past many interesting attractions and can, for example, visit the museum in the former prison.
 On the other side of the harbor lies Mers-les-Bains with its unique villas from the art nouveau period.
 From here on, you ride to Bois-de-Cise, a beautiful forest-rich village, with once again impressive villas on the sea foreseen with scenic bike paths.

 B - South to the castle of Cotelle, 37 mi.

 The next route on this bicycle tour in France runs southwards along the reefs of the Canal.
 In Le Tréport, you’ll climb to the plateau above the chalk cliffs.
 First you’ll come to Mesnil-Val, where you’ll feel like you’re in England due to the many houses in the Victorian style.
 Further south, you’ll pass a few long drawn out agrarian villages.
 On the return leg, you’ll come across the gardens of Cotelle, with a 17th century castle.
 You’ll ride through the valley of the Yveres while making your way back to your castle-hotel via Eu.

 C - Through valleys & to the Château de Blangy, 38 mi.